 I immersed myself in ancient artifacts while hordes of shrieking school kids ran from display to display to complete their scavenger hunts.
 The Egyptian mummies were the crowd favorite.

-The museum has been criticized for keeping valuable artifacts, such as the Rosetta Stone, which have been taken from other countries.
-Organizations in Greece, Egypt and other countries have repeatedly asked for their return.
+The museum has been criticized for keeping confiscated artifacts, such as the Rosetta Stone.
+Organizations in Greece, Egypt, and other countries have repeatedly asked for their return.

 A brochure was available to offset the ongoing conflict surrounding the Parthenon sculptures.
 The museum’s position is that the sculptures are “part of everyone’s shared heritage and transcend cultural boundaries.”